Key takeaways

-Whether you’ve lived with an anxiety disorder for years, or just started experiencing one during the ongoing COVID-19 pandemic, managing your mental health is more important than ever.
+Whether you’ve lived with an anxiety disorder for years or just started experiencing one due to inflation, job insecurity, or a major life event, managing your mental health is more important than ever.
 Experiencing a sudden spike in anxiety is a common issue—one that’s being experienced by more and more people.

 Here, learn what causes a sudden onset of anxiety, and how it can be managed.